 - architects, landscape architects, artists, environmentalists, planners seamlessly working together;

-- Indigenous designers leading co-creation teams with Canadian professionals whose families have come from all over the world;
+- Indigenous designers from diverse backgrounds leading co-creation teams with non-Indigenous professionals whose families have come from all over the world;

 - and young interns learning from this experience – while drawing us forward.